A Maryland judge presided over the divorce case of the man identified as suspect in his killing

 HAGERSTOWN, Md.
-(AP) — Authorities say a Maryland judge who was shot to death in the driveway of his home had presided over the divorce case of a man now identified as a suspect in the killing.
+(AP) — A Maryland judge who was shot to death in the driveway of his home had presided over the divorce case of a man now identified as a suspect in the killing, authorities said Friday.

 Washington County Sheriff Brian Albert said authorities are “actively working” to apprehend 49-year-old Pedro Argote in the shooting death of Maryland Circuit Court Judge Andrew Wilkinson.